Because The Invasion is split across two DVDs, the menu screen leads Sue down the garden path.

 But instead of wrapping up, the episode keeps on going.
-Vaughan doesn’t look like he’s going to throw in the towel any time soon.
+Vaughn doesn’t look like he’s going to throw in the towel any time soon.

-Sue: Vaughan has given Packer loads of second chances.
+Sue: Vaughn has given Packer loads of second chances.
 He must really love him.

 And then the action shifts to an IE warehouse where something is waking up.